kaushalvivek/Music-Downloader/ReadMe.md

 Terms and Conditions
 --------------------
 This application is for educational purpose only, and I do no condone the download or distribution of illegal music.
 I do not take responsibility of what you choose to do with this application.
+The code is distributed under the **MIT License.**
 _______________

 For more such stuff, visit http://vivekkaushal.com.